 Stabilize Cash Flow / Consistent Expenses / Budgeting

 The Cloud provides IT services and support each month with no surprise costs.
 There are no big bills to pay when you fix failed hardware or when planning to replace old hardware.
-The unexpected and unplanned cost of replacement hardware and labor (often afterhours labor) can cripple a firm’s cash flow.
-In the Cloud you have consistent unchanging monthly charges.
-You know what to expect each month and how much it will cost, no more unexpected IT expenses.
+The unexpected and unplanned cost of replacement hardware and labor (often after hours labor) can cripple a firm’s cashflow.
+In the Cloud you have consistent monthly charges.
+You know what it will cost each month, no more surprise IT expenses.

 Scaling Firm Resources

 When your firm is in growth mode and adding staff and projects, everything is great.
-But what about times when business is not so good and you are reducing staff or projects go on hold, say during a pandemic?
+But what about when you are reducing staff or projects go on hold, say during a recession or pandemic?

-Once you buy new hardware, you can’t return it if there is a sudden downturn in your business and it’s no longer needed.
-Leasing hardware improves cash flow, but during a downturn you cannot return leased equipment.
+Once you purchase physical hardware, you can’t return it even if it’s no longer needed.
+Leasing hardware improves cash flow, but during a downturn you still cannot return leased equipment.
 Using the cloud and specifically cloud desktops, you can easily and quickly scale up or down according to your needs.
 You stabilize cash flow and can actually reduce your IT costs during a downturn in business, a time when cash is critical.